 - Wait for Oldest wait until the process launched first from the matching group is finished; - Wait for Newest wait until the process launched last from the matching group is finished; - Wait for All wait until all matching processes are finished.

 This parameter defines the timeout in seconds to wait until the process is finished.
 You can also specify an infinite timeout.

-If the timeout is over, but the process is not finished, the action will generate the following error: Timeout is over.
+If the timeout is over, but the process is not finished, you can specify an action: